Fevol/obsidian-criticmarkup/README.md

 - [X] Auto-close critic-markup brackets when typing
 - [ ] Automatically correct invalid markup
 - [ ] Automatically simplify dangling and (partially) empty markup
-- [ ] Vault-wide index of all suggestions and comments
+- [X] Vault-wide index of all suggestions and comments
+  - [X] Automatically create/re-synchronize on vault opening
+  - [X] Stays up-to-date with changes in vault
-- [ ] Custom view for viewing suggestions and comments over entire vault
+- [X] Custom view for viewing suggestions and comments over entire vault
   - [ ] Filter by recency
   - [ ] Filter by author (see also custom syntax)
+  - [ ] Performance improvements
+  - [ ] UIX/Scrolling improvements
-  - [ ] Accept/Close selection of suggestions and comments
+  - [X] Accept/Close selection of suggestions and comments
 - [X] Preview of `Accept/Reject` commands in editor
 - [X] Toggling suggestion mode on/off in editor
 - [ ] Toggling comment mode on/off in editor